Arvindh99/IPL-match-predicting-web-app/README.md

 ### Acknowledgments

-We would like to acknowledge the Streamlit community for their excellent framework that made it easy to develop this EHR Web Application.
+We would like to acknowledge the Streamlit community for their excellent framework that made it easy to develop this Web Application.
 Their documentation and examples have been instrumental in the development process.